×

 Example:

-An online role play pairs the learner with a realistic customer avatar during an outage call.
-They practise explaining what they know in a single statement, giving the time for the next update and logging the call in neutral language.
+Strengthen the live conversations that drive first-time-right installs, network reliability, and churn reduction.
+They practice explaining what they know in a single statement, giving the time for the next update and logging the call in neutral language.
 Timed notes highlight phrases that reduce tension.

 Compliance Training